Carpal Tunnel and Workers’ Comp: Do You Have a Claim?

 - Loss of fine motor coordination

-Carpal tunnel can be somewhat unpredictable as the symptoms may not show up right away; suddenly you could find it difficult to do routine tasks.
+Carpal tunnel can be somewhat unpredictable as the symptoms may not show up right away.
+For example, you may suddenly find it difficult to do routine tasks.
 This condition can also intensify over time, so it’s important to have it diagnosed right away so that the appropriate treatment can begin.

-Depending on the severity of the problem, some treatments may include:
+Depending on the severity of the problem, some carpal tunnel treatments may include:

 - Wearing a splint